PollyHannah/Phylogenomic-study/README.md

 cd mcv
 ```

-### Save Genomes to mcv directory
+### Save genomes to mcv directory

-Download Genomes folder and save to mcv directory by using software such as Cyberduck whic you can download here
+Download Genomes folder and contents from this repository tp use as input files for this pipieline.
+Save the folder and contents to mcv directory by using software such as Cyberduck which you can download here
 https://cyberduck.io/download/.

 To transfer files follow the instructions here